CesarLuisR/mem-allocs/README.md

 ---

 ## 🧪 Build
-`gcc "filename" -o "filename"`
+`gcc "filename" -o "name"`

-Example: gcc mmap_alloc.c -o a
+Example: gcc ./mmap_alloc.c -o a
 Then: ./a